SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO DCM.md

 ### HF5 - Online Service Schedule

-This feature is used in combination with several new columns in the alarm overview table to help decide the relative importance of alarms.It can be accessed via **Table Data** button **HF 5**.
+This feature is used in combination with several new columns in the alarm overview table to help decide the relative importance of alarms.
+It can be accessed via **Table Data** button **HF 5**.

 With this feature, you can indicate when each service is online in the **Service Online Schedule** table.
 To do so, add one or more records for each service, making sure that the **SOS - Service Name** column is the same as the **Alarm - Service Name** column in the **Alarm Overview Table**, but without the "(SID)". **Note**: To have the **Service Name** in the Alarm Overview table, **Get Input Services** and **Get Output Services** must be polled.
 You can enable this in the **Poll Manager table** on the Manager page.